 And, these 21 games could include remakes of a couple of old GTA titles, namely GTA III and Vice City.
 This is because both of these games will celebrate their 20th anniversary soon.
 GTA III turns 20 on Oct 22, whereas GTA: Vice City will complete 20 years on Oct 27 next year.

 Keeping in mind how Rockstar launched Android and iOS ports of GTA III and Vice City on their 10th anniversary, it won’t be a long shot to believe that the gaming icon would do something special for the 20th anniversary.
+Also, check out our article on the list of best GTA games that you can play on android right now.

 Take-Two Has Recently Released Popular Remakes